Kartik-Mathpal/Data-Analysis-project-Python/README.md

 # Kartik-Portfolio
-This portfolio contains some of the major Data Analytics/ Machine learning projects that I have done so far.
+This portfolio contains some Data AnalyticS projects that I have done using Pyhton and SQL.
+Project 1 : Bank default analysis using python.
+Project 2 : RSVP Movies Data analysis using SQL to draw meaningful insights.